matrix-org/matrix-spec-proposals/proposals/2966-oauth2-dynamic-registration.md

 This proposal requires the client to know the following authorization server metadata about the homeserver:

- - `registration_endpoint`: the URL where the user is able to access the client registration endpoint.
+ - `registration_endpoint`: the URL where the client is able to register itself.

 The discovery of the above metadata is out of scope for this MSC and is currently covered by [MSC2965](https://github.com/matrix-org/matrix-doc/pull/2965).